spockframework/spock/docs/new_and_noteworthy.rst

 The ``@Timeout`` annotation can now be applied to a spec class.
 In this case, the timeout applies to all feature methods (individually) that aren't already annotated with ``@Timeout``.
 Timed methods are now executed on the regular test framework thread.
 This can be important for tests that rely on thread-local state (like Grails integration tests).
 Also the interruption behavior has been improved, to increase the chance that a timeout can be enforced.

+The failure exception that is thrown when a timeout occurs now contains the stacktrace of test execution, allowing you to see where the test was “stuck” or how far it got in the allocated time.

 Improved data table syntax
 --------------------------